Overview

 The Lew Klein College of Media and Communication offers several programs for undergraduate and graduate students who are interested in studying away and strongly encourages students to participate in these programs.

 Global Opportunities offers programs ranging from a week-long excursion embedded in a course to a full semester away.
 There are several unique short-term opportunities for those who cannot be away a full semester.
+For example, over winter break in Rocking the World: Disrupting Stereotypes of Race, Class and Religion students travel to Washington D.C. and learn methods of communication to disrupt unfair caste practices in society.
 Students can choose to explore the Children's Media Industry in Los Angeles or The Art of Visual Storytelling in Puerto Rico.
-New short-term programs are added each year.
+New short-term programs are added each year and students are able to participate in multiple programs throughout their time at Temple University.

 In 2021, Klein College developed a new program called Klein on the GO for Philadelphia-based excursions.
 Each semester, faculty and staff from Klein College lead small group tours around the region to help students connect what they're learning in the classroom to our surrounding urban environment.

 Summer programs are also an important feature of the college's Global Opportunities, and one such program is the Global Internship Program.
-This program offers students the opportunity to participate in 8-week full-time internship opportunities in international locations including but not limited to: Barcelona, Melbourne, Mumbai, Paris, San José, Santiago, Shanghai, Singapore, Sydney, or Toronto, or students can select a U.S. location: New York City or Washington, DC.
-All students, regardless of their internship location, spend time together on Temple's Main Campus studying Intercultural Communications in the Workplace as a group before they depart for their chosen destination.
+This program offers students the opportunity to participate in 8-week full-time internship opportunities in international locations including but not limited to: Barcelona, Dublin, Lisbon, Paris, San José, or Sydney, or students can stay in the U.S. and intern in New York City.
+All students, regardless of their internship location, spend time together studying Intercultural Communications in the Workplace as a group before they depart for their chosen destination.
 Students work one-on-one with an industry expert so as to secure an internship in their desired field.
 Each of the programs is a unique combination that includes travel, learning, and exciting events, with a résumé building internship.
 Knowledge of a foreign language is not required to study in any of these locations.
 However, some previous experience with a city's local or national language can lead to even more internship opportunities while abroad.

 All of the Klein Global Opportunities coursework can be counted towards the International Communication Concentration/Minor within Klein.